-Sometimes you may want to look at a code snippet in its full code context to look at surrounding code (generated or from other code snippets).
-You can navigate from a code snippet to its location in the generated C++ file by clicking the hyperlink which appears in the top-left corner of the Code View or Code Editor once you have run the "Load Generated Source" context menu command.
+Sometimes you may want to look at a code snippet in its full code context to look at surrounding code (generated, or from other code snippets).
+You can navigate from a code snippet to its location in the generated C++ file by clicking the hyperlink which appears in the top-left corner of the Code View or Code Editor once generated source code has been loaded.